 Dear children, let us not love with words or speech but with actions and in truth.

-These verses make me think of a certain phrase I’ve heard over and over, and am likely guilty of having used myself.
+The verses above make me think of a certain phrase I’ve heard over and over, and am guilty of having used myself.

-Have you ever said any of the following to a friend in need:
+Have you ever said one of these to a friend in need:

 - Let me know if there’s anything I can do.